The Future of 5G: Should We Expect 6G and Beyond? The rollout of 5G has been…

 Independent experts and organizations can be an invaluable resource when investigating the risks of 5G.
 Groups such as Environmental Health Trust (EHT), led by Dr. Devra Davis, and Physicians for Safe Technology have conducted and compiled research on the effects of wireless radiation.
 These organizations often take a more cautious approach, citing studies that show potential risks, particularly for vulnerable populations like children and those with electromagnetic hypersensitivity (EHS).

 While some critics may dismiss these organizations as overly cautious or alarmist, their work is typically grounded in existing scientific research.
 They advocate for more transparency, better regulation, and additional studies to ensure that 5G is safe for the general population.
+These are some of the most reliable and up to date sources of accurate Information on the dangers of 5G.

 Check for Long-term Studies